About Pam

 What’s more, what I heard from organizations of all sizes regarding their transformation projects were challenges such as: project delays, resistance to change, and employee burnout.
 These common struggles risk project and company success.
 That is when I realized that my unique experience and passions could help!

-So in 2024, I launched Change Dynamics - a company that provides interim leadership to organizations going through a transition whether that be due to a restructuring, an unplanned resignation, or unprecedented growth.
+So in 2024, I launched Change Dynamics - a company that provides interim and fractional CIO leadership to organizations going through a transition whether that be due to a restructuring, an unplanned resignation, or unprecedented growth.
 My unique approach applies a 3-step process of “Engaging, Aligning, Communicating” to bring structure, transparency, and clarity to your team during the transition.
 Hiring an interim leader relieves the pressure from organizations so they can focus on the important task of finding the perfect long term leader for their organization!

 Benefits of hiring an interim leader - we are laser-focused on short term results, are strong team builders, have operational expertise, are strong project managers, and bring new perspectives.
 In addition to these benefits, having lived in the C-Suite multiple times, I know first-hand the pressure to deliver and the importance of moving with speed and with a strong execution plan for delivering measurable results.